JetBrains/kotlin-web-site/docs/topics/gradle.md

 ### Setting JDK version with the Task DSL

+If you use the Gradle version from 6.1 to 6.6, there is no [Java toolchains support](#gradle-java-toolchains-support).
-The Task DSL allows setting any JDK version for any task implementing the `UsesKotlinJavaToolchain` interface.
+You can use the Task DSL that allows setting any JDK version for any task implementing the `UsesKotlinJavaToolchain` interface.
 At the moment, these tasks are `KotlinCompile` and `KaptTask`.
-If you want Gradle to search for the major JDK version, replace the <MAJOR_JDK_VERSION> placeholder in your build script:
+If you want Gradle to search for the major JDK version, replace the `<MAJOR_JDK_VERSION>` placeholder in your build script:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">